Chapter 4 : Chains

 They walked a few more minutes in silence.
 Lily and Laura walked passed them and Mary watched James eyes flicker briefly over before he focussed back onto the castle.
 It was almost an unnoticeable action, but Mary caught it clearly.
 She wouldn’t ask about it, knowing he was embarrassed enough over his proclamation of his desire for Lily.
 Sirius probably did enough reliving that story in fifth year to last James a lifetime.

 “Probably not,” she said.
-She couldn’t phrase the rest of it that was hanging there.
-You were too optimistic for that.
 She let her hands swing beside her though in an almost carefree way.
-Though even that, Mary had control over.

 “Did you read the Prophet this morning?”
 James asked.
 Mary pursed her lips together.
 She didn’t answer right away and the darkening evening around them seemed to swallow any of the sounds she could have made with her mouth.
 The castle lit up as more windows flooded with light, giving it a strange blue hue in the dying of the day.

-“Wasn’t it- wasn’t it Olivia Grace’s family?
-Her younger brother and parents?”
-Mary said quietly.
+“They Ministry says they think it was a robbery thing and that’s it.
+Nothing to do with the rumours that are circulating about war,” Mary said quietly.
 It seemed wrong somehow to speak loudly on it.
 Mary wasn’t particularly superstitious, but she never liked talking loudly about the dead.
 As if their spirits would hear and come for them.

-“Didn’t see her at breakfast this morning… it’s strange though because I thought she was half-blood.
+“Which is rubbish.
+They were abducted.
+This is just another example of them trying to cover it all up.
+You know she was half-blood.
 Her dad was a pureblood high up in the Ministry and he married another half-blood witch.
 There’s no drama in that.
 No scandal that Voldemort would be that disgusted by.
 Not like they were Muggle-born or anything.”
+Mary thought about what Mulcibur had told her about it.
+How her dad was saying the wrong things to the wrong people.
+They’d paid with their lives.

-“I guess so, it just feels wrong.
-These abductions and murders that have been happening this summer.
-Something feels even more off than usual,” James replied.
+“I guess so, it just feels wrong,” James replied.
 They had reached the Entrance Hall by this time and started climbing the Grand Staircase.
 “It just feels like they are after something.”

 “Other than getting more power?”
 Mary responded.
 She felt herself stiffen whenever this sort of thing was brought up.
 She wasn’t sure why, but just talking about it evoked something in her body that she couldn’t control.
-It was as if a shadow would come over her, nibbling at her senses and her brain.
-A sense that she had to talk about anything else but this.
+It was as if a shadow would come over her, nibbling at her senses.
+She always had a sense that she had to talk about anything else but this.
 It was overpowering.

 It was natural though.
-When something as dark as death was brought up, where angels had to say, for the hairs of anyone’s neck to rise.
-It had that sort of power over them.
+When something as dark as death was brought up – a place where angels had no say - for the hairs of anyone’s neck to rise.

 “Yah, it just seems off, I can’t explain it and maybe it was something Mr Wilkes said this summer, but if you were listening to what he wasn’t saying it was as if something big was about to happen.”

 Mary sucked in her breath and she looked behind her to see where Florence had gotten too.
-The black haired witch was behind them quite a ways, dragging her broom behind her like a sack.
+The black-haired witch was several feet behind them, dragging her broom behind her like a sack.

 “But he didn’t say it, so maybe you were just being paranoid,” Mary said.
 She looked over her shoulder again and saw Florence shoot her an angry look.
-She felt the shadow pass over her and she just wanted to get away from the nibbling at her mind.
+She felt the shadow pass over her and she just wanted to get away from the shadows in her mind.
 James caught her looking and he laughed.

 “She was the best out there; I’m going to hate it if I end up giving her the spot.
 Anyway, go back and chat with her.
 We both know she can’t stand my presence,” James said.
 Mary bit her lip and took the escape.
 James strode off and ducked behind a tapestry and out of sight while Mary waited.
 Florence bounded up the stairs.

 “Finally,” Florence said.
-She lifted the broom so that it was resting horizontally against her shoulders.
+She lifted the broom so it was resting horizontally against her shoulders.
 She had let down her hair – she was sure that she looked like a toad when she put her hair up – and almost looked in a cheery mood.
 The castle was quiet as they walked up a few more flights of stairs.
-Florence was chatting about the tryouts and Mary only half paid attention to her.
-The tension in her body was already ebbing away though, and for that, Mary was quite pleased.
+Florence was chatting about the try-outs and Mary only half paid attention to her.

 “So, what did Lily say to you?”
 Florence pressed.
-It was obvious that it was what she was waiting to talk to Mary about.
+It was obvious she was waiting to talk to Mary about it.
 Mary sighed and leaned against her headboard.
 Florence wouldn’t let up until she heard every little detail.
 Mary knew that.
 Florence was stubborn and always had to have her say.
 It’s one of the reasons, Mary supposed, that Florence didn’t get on with Lily.
 They were too much alike in some respects.

 “Not much, she just talked about the Slytherins a little.”
 Mary looked down at her hands.
 Elsie got up and went into the toilet.
 Her absence made the silence seem deeper and more consuming.
 Mary wiggled her feet under her red duvet and peered around the dormitory as if it was the first time she’d ever seen the place.
 “It wasn’t a big deal, she meant no harm.”

 “It doesn’t matter what she meant, Mary.
-She’s just insufferable,” Florence spat out, already convinced that whatever was exchanged was life altering.
+She’s just insufferable,” Florence spat out, convinced that whatever was exchanged was life altering.
 Mary sighed and quickly relayed Lily’s words to Florence.
-She knew she’d never get any rest until she did and Florence would know if she made anything up.
-She was intuitive like that, or Mary really couldn’t lie well.

 Florence was completely silent after Mary finished talking and Mary knew immediately what a bad sign that was.
-She almost preferred a yelling Florence to a silent one where the storm was brewing and you never quite knew what storm it would turn out to be.
+She almost preferred a yelling Florence to a silent one.

 “She meant it from her heart Florence, it’s not like-”